BIO

 The Prilla Smith Brackett Award

 The Biennial Prilla Smith Brackett Award honors outstanding women visual artists based in the greater Boston area and is intended to draw attention to their exceptional contributions to the field and region.
 It is administered by the Davis Museum at Wellesley College.
-Inquiries for the next cycle in 2021 can be addressed to them.
+Inquiries for the 4th cycle can be addressed to them, in spring 2026.
 Recipients receive a $15,000 cash award intended to assist in career advancement through support for travel, research, early project development, project completion, studio costs, catalogue production, et. al.